Zsolt68/explore-budapest/README.md

 ![Nav Bar](https://github.com/Zsolt68/explore-budapest/blob/main/assets/images/navbar.png)

-- __The landing page image__
+- __The Home page__

-  - The landing includes a photograph with text overlay to allow the user to see exactly which location this site would be applicable to.
+  - The Home page includes a glimpse into Budapest's history.
+This allows the user to read about Budapest's history, city's grand landmarks, traditional food, wine and deserts.
-  - This section introduces the user to Love Running with an eye catching animation to grab their attention
+  - This section introduces users to Budapest’s most iconic sights through an eye‑catching image carousel.
+  - This feature immediately grabs attention and provides a visually engaging way to explore the city’s highlights, helping visitors quickly identify places they may want to visit and learn more about.

 ![Landing Page](https://github.com/lucyrush/readme-template/blob/master/media/love_running_landing.png)